egbuniwecemeka/alx-system_engineering-devops/0x19-postmortem/README.md

     - Word Press Configuration File Review: Regular audits of wp-settings.php configurations will be scheduled to ensure they remain optimal.
     - Monitoring and Alerts: Setup real-time monitoring system that alerts the team if there is any change in important WordPress configuration files.
 This allows for quick identification, investigation and remediation.
     - Backup and Version Control: Implement robost backup and version control strategy for WordPress configuration files.
 This ensures that changes are easily tracked and can be also reverted.
+    - Traning and seminar sessions on usage of diagnostic tools used in identifying and fixing the bug.
+These includes __strace, tmux, linux search commands, puppet, ruby, puppet-lint__.
+This will help engineers be better equipped and prevent or fix future tasks.

 * __Lessons Learned__